Back

 Details:

-In this situation, we are finding the ending balance of an account that pays 8% annual interest compounded monthly, so we will use the formula:
+In this situation, you are finding the ending balance of an account that pays 8% annual interest compounded monthly, so you will use the formula:

 \({\text{A}}={\text{P}}\left(1+\dfrac{\text{r}}{\text{n}}\right)^{\text{nt}}\)

-To find the amount in the account at the end of three years we need the following:
+To find the amount in the account at the end of three years you need the following:

-We plug each of the above into our formula:
+Input each of the above into the formula:

 \(\text{A}={\color{MediumVioletRed} 2000}\left ( 1+\dfrac{{\color{DodgerBlue} 0.08}}{{\color{DarkOrange} 12}} \right )^{ {\color{DarkOrange} 12}\cdot {\color{MediumSeaGreen} 3}}\)